epfl-si/PhDperf/scripts/dbReader/README.md

 Prerequistes:
 - have the command nu installed

+Then:
+- For scripts inside the `./zdb` folder:
+  - have the command zdb installed
+- For scripts inside the `./stringified` folder:
 - For ./zeebe-db-incidents-by-message.nu
-  - have the command zdb installed
-- For ./zeebe-db-incidents.nu
-  - a stringified zeebe db from `./phd.mjs stringify-snapshot path_to_snapshot`
+  - have a stringified zeebe db from `./phd.mjs stringify-snapshot path_to_snapshot`